timfmjones/NHL-simulation-model/README.md

 run `python game_simulator.py`

 Will randomly select two NHL teams and run a Discrete Event Simulation (DES) of a single game.
+The simulation will provide stats such as score, shots, face offs, saves.